YordanGeorgiev/qto/README.md

 ## 7. ACKNOWLEDGEMENTS
-This project would not have been possible without the work of the communities of the people working on the following frameworks/languages/OS listed in now particular order.
+This project would not have been possible without the work of the communities of the people working on the following frameworks/languages/OS listed in no particular order.

  - Mojolicious
  - Vue